hbc/knowledgebase/admin/guides/initial_consults.md

+---
+title: Information related to initial consults
+description: This document contains information it is useful to get from initial consults
+category: admin
+subcategory: guide
+tags: [consults]
+---

-#We need to talk about
+# We need to talk about

 ## Who they are
 	-  PI for the lab